rethinkdb/docs/README.md

 ### Markdown parser ###

-We use use [kramdown](http://kramdown.gettalong.org/) to parse the Markdown files, so make sure you use the appropriate syntax.
+We use [kramdown](http://kramdown.gettalong.org/) to parse the Markdown files, so make sure you use the appropriate syntax.
 See this [handy guide](http://kramdown.gettalong.org/quickref.html) to get started with Markdown and kramdown syntax.
 Use Markdown as much as you can.
 Use HTML markup only if needed.

 ### Consistency for multi-version docs ###